 The outcomes of the feasibility analysis for potential contracted Kensington police service delivery are qualitatively and quantitatively ambivalent.
 Only Albany and El Cerrito were determined as probable contracting candidates, and neither has expressed a strong interest in providing a police contract for service, with Albany suggesting they cannot consider such service in the nearer term due to internal challenges.
-Of most significance, there are only modest savings associated with full-service police contracting given the factors discussed.
+Of most significance, there are likely no savings associated with full-service police contracting given the factors discussed, and only savings opportunities associated with hybrid service delivery models.

 Given the totality of quantitative and qualitative information, and because of numerous analytical assumptions and uncertainties, Kensington should test the market with respect to contracted law enforcement services that could potentially be provided, with the related costs.
 With regard to next steps, the KPPCSD should pursue the development of a Request for Proposal for a full-service police contracting partner with a willingness to explore hybrid law enforcement approaches.
 Kensington is in a position where the totality of circumstances suggest that either an in-house policing approach, consistent with the findings, conclusions and recommendations associated with Phase 1 of this engagement, or a full-contract for service model, are both comparable and potentially efficient approaches to delivering police services.
 At issue is the effectiveness of operations and the and customer-service orientation of such service delivery.
-As a result, a hybrid service delivery model, whereby Kensington provides some core police services and a contractor provides supporting services, might be attractive.
+As a result, a hybrid service delivery model, whereby Kensington provides some core police services and a contractor provides supporting services, might be the most effective approach.